How to vibe with Claude Code: A guide for scaredy cats

 The terminal looks like a hacker's computer from a movie, but don't be afraid.
 Here, I will screenshot it small for you so it doesn’t feel intimidating:

-The CMD terminal
+The CMD terminal on a Windows machine

 For our purposes, you only need to understand that the terminal is just an archaic way of navigating the folders on your computer, like you do on Windows or MacOS.
 And you only need to know three commands to do that: